Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of Janinia's family - View on Tribute Wall
+30 Trees, Flowers, or Condolences have been shared with support of James's family - View on Tribute Wall

 James Bond passed away suddenly at his home in Halifax on February 21, 2023, at the age of 69.
 He was the son of the late Elvin Haywood Bond, the late Katherine Motley Bond, brother of the late Laura Bond, and father of the late Kris Bond.
 He is survived by his wife Kathy Hayden Bond, sister Jean Finley and her husband Bill, sister Susan Fields, his beloved grandchildren Tori, Mac and Mary Elizabeth, many nieces and nephews, and dear friends Paula Bond and Barbara Despres.